Locations:

 Living in a prolonged state of high alert and stress (when there isn’t any real reason for it) can be detrimental to your physical and mental health.

-How to control the fight-or-flight response
+How to manage your fight-or-flight response

 Advertisement

-Some people who get in a car accident are too afraid to drive again or can’t drive past the spot where the accident was because of fear and anxiety.
+Often, hardships from our past can stick with us in more ways than one.
+Some people who get in a car accident are afraid to drive again or can’t drive past the spot where the accident occurred because of fear and anxiety.
 It becomes a generalized fear response to a situation that isn’t particularly dangerous anymore.
-This can also happen with work or strained relationships.
-The next thing you know, your fight-or-flight response is falsely activated, putting you in a state of chronic stress.

 Learn more about our editorial process.